The-Lab-LaBella/fungal_investigator/README.md

 Paste your DNA Sequence into the box labeled **Enter Query Sequence** and hit the **BLAST** button

 <img width="1648" height="1068" alt="image" src="https://github.com/user-attachments/assets/91a208a6-a571-49bc-b0f1-a3c4ade6bb19" />

+&nbsp;
+&nbsp;

+## Examine the results and report the species infecting your patient

+What fungus is causing your patient to get sick?

+&nbsp;
+&nbsp;